Key takeaways:

 Newark, NJ 07101

-NJ HVAC license exam
+NJ HVACR license exams

-The Trade exam covers:
+The Trade exam (50 questions, 130 minutes to complete) covers:

 - Electrical Knowledge, Motors, and Controls

-- Piping – Refrigeration, Hydronic, Steam
+- Piping – Refrigeration, Hydronic, Steam, Process

-- Heating and Cooling Principles and Theory
+- Heating and Cooling Principles, Theory and Equipment

 - Refrigerants and Refrigeration